 - Sniff on the FortiGate incoming interface to see if traffic from the IP phone has the desired VLAN tag.

-In the example commands above, the voice VLAN was configured as VLAN 100.
-Therefore, voice traffic from the IP phone should be in VLAN 100.
+In this example, the voice traffic from the IP phone should be in VLAN 100.